A Farewell to Arms

 I thought she was probably a little crazy.
 It was all right if she was.
 I did not care what I was getting into.

-To any outsider the relationship might appear silly, trivial—even delusional.
+To any outsider the relationship might appear misguided—even delusional.
 He cannot explain it and he doesn't care.
 As readers, we just have to accept that it happened.
-Which to many of us, of course, is not enough.
+Which for many of us, of course, is not enough.
 Part of why we read novels is to try to understand what drives us in relationships with others.
 But that's not Hemingway's concern.
 His concern is the affect our relationships with others (in love, war, friendship) have on us.

 It's similar to his view on religion.
 At one time Henry notes that any thinking man must be an atheist but later he indicates his desire to leave the war so the two lovers can go off somewhere to live together and serve God.
 Which indicates a) he doesn't consider religious belief a matter of thinking, b) he's not a thinking man, and c) whether he knows it or not, his view of serving God is probably different from that of most religious people.

 In any case, Hemingway feels no need to explain or justify either his characters' love or their wider beliefs.
 Those feelings are just what happens when two people happen to connect.
 In the novel though, the romance kicks the supposed war story into another direction, into the leaving of arms, into the attempt to live the dreamt-of life, and eventually to a tragic conclusion.